Mastin-66/MedRPG/README.md

 As shown in ```requirements.txt```

 ## Get to know MedRPG
-Users can utilize MedRPG directly by accessing the [web interface](https://annotation.evydlab.com/).
-The system supports image uploads by users, allowing them to obtain a corresponding grounded image based on the entered phrase.
+You can quickly know MedRPG by accessing the [online demo](https://annotation.evydlab.com/).

 ## Try a demo with our pretrained checkpoint
 1. Download our [released checkpoint](https://drive.google.com/file/d/1STt5oG52YenG3XLYyjOm13HsVdFLrKKv/view?usp=sharing) to folder ```released_checkpoint```